findingcorey1/Obsidian/ASIA 1125/Discussions/Discusssion 9.md

 Emperor Wu of Han fundamentally transformed the empire by launching an aggressive military campaign to end the appeasement of the Xiongnu, developing a powerful cavalry to defeat them and securing the Hexi Corridor, which doubled Han territory and established control over the Silk Road.
 Domestically, he centralized power by weakening regional rulers and endorsing Confucianism as the state philosophy, founding an Imperial University to create a unified bureaucratic elite.
 However, his prolonged wars drained the treasury, and his later reign was marked by paranoia and a tyrannical search for immortality, mirroring the first Qin emperor he sought to surpass.
 [[Transcript of video (D9)]]

-Dong Zhou was a brutal and ambitious warlord form the province of Liang, at the time he commanded a battle army who were loyal to him personally.
-HIs role at the time were that the primary
+Wang Mang was a Confucian scholar and a powerful relative of the Han imperial family.
+Wangs rose to popularity from the widespread disappointment with the corruption and incompetence of the later Han emperors.